hamzahamidi/ajsf/README.md

 yarn add @ajsf/material
 ```

-Then import `MaterialDesignFrameworkModule` in your main application module if you want to use `material-angular` UI, like this:
+Then import `MaterialDesignFrameworkModule` in your main application module like this:

 ```javascript
 import { BrowserModule } from '@angular/platform-browser';